 We recognise that people undertake postgraduate study for many different reasons and issues such as childcare and employment may determine how you wish to use the experience.
-The College provides many opportunities such as field trips, live projects and placements that are open to MA students, and within the frame
+The School provides many opportunities such as field trips, live projects and placements that are open to MA students, and within the frame

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will be communicated after enrolment on your course.